QuantEcon/lecture-source-py/source/rst/calvo.rst

 generating a sequence :math:`\vec\mu` of money growth rates that are to be substituted into equation :eq:`eq_old3` to form actual rates of inflation

-It can verified that if we substitute a plan :math:`\vec \mu = \{\mu_t\}_{t=0}^\infty` that satisfies these equations into equation :eq:`eq_old3`, we obtain the same sequence :math:`\vec \theta` generated by system :eq:`eq_old9`
+It can be verified that if we substitute a plan :math:`\vec \mu = \{\mu_t\}_{t=0}^\infty` that satisfies these equations into equation :eq:`eq_old3`, we obtain the same sequence :math:`\vec \theta` generated by the system :eq:`eq_old9`

 (Here an application of the **Big $K$, little $k$** trick could once again be enlightening)